hpmillaard/New-SSLCert/README.md

 To make this easier, I've created this script so you can create the CSR with just one window.

 This is an HTA (HTML Application) file and can be run directly on Windows.
+There is also a powershell version available that asks the user for the same input.

 If you want to run this from the commandline, you can use mshta.exe New-SSLCert.hta